 To aid in helping shoppers better target their shopping, the Treasure Hunter’s Guide in the Round Top Antiques Show Guide includes various categories and the advertiser vendors who offer those items.
-See the one from the Spring 2019 Round Top Antiques Show on this page.
+See the one from the Fall 2019 Round Top Antiques Show on this page.

 As far as a list of all vendors/dealers, we’re game if someone wants to figure out how to do that!

 Why don’t you talk about more vendors and dealers in the newsletter and the antiques show guide?
 Why do you seem to only talk about vendors and dealers who advertise with you?